jupi421/colbuilder/docs/data/README.md

     │   ├── crosslinks.csv
     │   ├── template.fasta
     │   └── template.pdb
-    ```

 ## Data Descriptions

+### topology

+This directory contains force field files used in the topology generation stage of ColBuilder.

 ### amber99/

-This directory contains force field files used in the topology generation stage of Colbuilder.
+Custom Amber99 files:

 - `aminoacids.rtp`: Residue topology file for amino acids in the Amber99 force field.
-- `modifications.ff`: Force field modifications specific to Colbuilder's needs.
+- `modifications.ff`: Force field modifications specific to ColBuilder's needs.

-### homology/
+### sequence/

-This directory contains files used in the sequence generation (homology modeling) stage of Colbuilder.
+This directory contains files used in the sequence generation (homology modeling) stage of ColBuilder.

 #### modeller/

-Custom MODELLER libraries for Colbuilder:
+Custom MODELLER libraries for ColBuilder:

 - `par_mod.lib`: Parameters for MODELLER specific to collagen modeling.
 - `restyp_mod.lib`: Residue type definitions for MODELLER.